QuEraComputing/Bloqade.jl/README.md

 ## Citation

-We are still working on a paper for this package, but if you use Bloqade in your research, please cite the following:
+If you use Bloqade in your research, please cite the following:

 ```bibtex
 @misc{bloqade2023quera,